 \paragraph{PSZ2G239.27-26.01 (MACSJ0553.4-334, Fig.~\ref{fig:6})} Optical and X-ray data of this cluster suggest that this is a dynamically active cluster observed in a post-core passage.
 However, despite agreeing on the ongoing merger process in this system, different studies have reported contrasting merger scenarios, debating whether it is occurring along the line of sight or on the plane of the sky \citep{Mann2012,Ebeling2017,Botteon2018-discontinuities}.
-Dedicated X-ray studies by \cite{Pange2017} and \cite{Botteon2018-discontinuities} found a series of cold fronts and shock fronts depicting a complicated merger scenario, with a main activity in the E-W direction but with accretion of subclusters in other directions given the presnece of an extend X-ray tail in the NE.
-On the radio side, \cite{Bonafede2012} (and subsequently \citealt{Wilber2020}) reported the presence of a radio halo emission but no radio relic emission, despite the high mass of the system.
+Dedicated X-ray studies by \cite{Pange2017} and \cite{Botteon2018-discontinuities} found a series of cold fronts and shock fronts depicting a complicated merger scenario, with the primary activity seen in the EW direction, but with the accretion of sub-clusters in other directions given the presence of an extend X-ray tail in the NE.
+On the radio side, \citet[and subsequently \citealt{Wilber2020}]{Bonafede2012} reported the presence of a radio halo emission but no radio relic emission, despite the high mass of the system.
 Additionally, \cite{Botteon2018-discontinuities} highlighted how the boundary of the radio halo seems to be confined by the Eastern shock observed in the X-rays.
-Here we confirm the presence of a radio halo, which appears bright in our image, and that follows nicely the X-ray emission, supporting the idea of a confined non-thermal plasma (Fig.~\ref{fig:6}).
-We note how the brightest radio regions are cospatial with the two X-ray peaks.
+Here, we also detect the radio halo, which appears bright in our image and which promptly follows the X-ray emission, supporting the idea of a confined non-thermal plasma (Fig.~\ref{fig:6}).
+We note how the brightest radio regions are co-spatial with the two X-ray peaks.